 State Energy Overview

-Tennessee is home to extraordinary places such as the Smoky Mountains, Cumberland Plateau and the Tennessee River Valley that support some of the most naturally diverse areas in the world.
+Tennessee is home to extraordinary places such as the Smoky Mountains, Cumberland Plateau, the Mississippi Delta and the Tennessee River Valley that support some of the most naturally diverse areas in the world.
 Air pollution and climate change pose a serious risk to these treasured places, making it important that we act now to curb our reliance on fossil fuels through energy efficiency and renewable energy alternatives.